Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 OPTING TO STAY FRENCH

-They were known as the "optants", the men and women who decided they wanted to stay French when France handed Prussia a large region with 1.6 million inhabitants (and 20% of its mining industry).
+They were known as the "optants", the men and women who decided they wanted to stay French when France ceded Prussia a large region with 1.6 million inhabitants (and 20% of its mining industry).
 The population was to be German, but a clause in the Treaty of Frankfurt allowed those who wanted to remain French to go back across the border.
 No one really knows how many chose this option – estimates range from 50,000-280,000.

 In just a few years, Nancy's population had doubled with the influx of new residents.